 This guidance summarises some of the different methods of extracting funds from a newly formed company following incorporation of a sole trade or partnership.
 Detailed guidance on extracting profits from owner-managed companies can be found in the Effective profit extraction ― overview guidance note.

 Salaries can be paid to the directors, either as regular sums or as more infrequent bonuses, and are tax-deductible for the company.
-If the director has an explicit employment contract, he will be expected by the Department for Business, Energy and Industrial Strategy to receive the National Minimum Wage (NMW) in respect of work carried out under that contract, so it would not be possible to pay such a director solely by way of dividends.
+If the director has an explicit employment contract, they will be to receive the National Minimum Wage (NMW) in respect of work carried out under that contract, so it would not be possible to pay such a director solely by way of dividends.

 The requirements of Real Time Information (RTI) have made the payment of salary very rigid, and payments must be reported when made.
-There is also additional administration under this system that may negate any tax benefit from payi
+There is also additional administration under this system that may negate any tax benefit from paying a nominal salary.
+This should be asse

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.